opencpes/opencpes.com/public/md/pages/faq.md

 ## How does a third party validate my data?

 Currently we have a set of command line tools that run in a Linux/UNIX environment and a GUI client on top of them that is available for MacOS only at this time.
 We are working on additional tools and software.
-The software and data is available at <a href="https://opencpes.com/software-data-download/">https://opencpes.com/software-data-download/</a>
+The software and data is available at [https://opencpes.com/software-data-download/](https://opencpes.com/software-data-download/)

 ## How do I opt-in?

-If you want to participate you simply email any images or PDF’s you want to have witnessed and recorded with a validation record in our Blockchain by emailing&nbsp;<a href="mailto:centsi@opencpes.com">centsi@opencpes.com</a>.
+If you want to participate you simply email any images or PDF’s you want to have witnessed and recorded with a validation record in our Blockchain by emailing [centsi@opencpes.com](mailto:centsi@opencpes.com).

 ## How do I opt-out?